 Symptoms of Canine Epilepsy

 Once your dog has been diagnosed with epilepsy, your vet will be able to recommend the best treatment plan for them.
-Treatment may include medications to control seizures, dietary changes, and lifestyle modifications.
+Treatment could include medications to control seizures, dietary changes, and lifestyle modifications.
 It’s important to follow your vet’s instructions carefully in order to ensure that your pet gets the best care possible.

-Treatment for Canine Epilepsy
+Treating Canine Epilepsy

 Epilepsy can be a difficult condition to manage, but with the right care and treatment, your dog can lead a happy and healthy life.